seerdata/resqfile/README.md

 ruby sim.rb -m weather-city
 ```

-#### Number of rules
+#### Number of data points

-The default number of data points that get published is 2
+The default number of data points that get published is 3

-To generate more than 2 data points run this command
+To generate more than 3 data points run this command

 ```
 ruby sim.rb -n 10